flowchart TD

 213.3.2 3.2 Recurrence and Attention

 Recurrent layers assume sequential structure and parameter sharing across time steps.
-Self-attention makes a weaker assumption: it allows any token to interact with any other, with the interaction weights computed dynamically from the data.
-The attention operation
+Self-attention makes a weaker assumption: it allows any token to interact with any other, with the interaction weights computed dynamically from the data [7].
+The scaled dot product attention operation is

-has a softer inductive bias than convolution, which is why transformers need either large datasets or added structure to match convolutional sample efficiency on vision tasks.
+where \(Q\), \(K\), and \(V\) are the query, key, and value matrices and \(d_k\) is the key dimension.
+The scaling by \(\sqrt{d_k}\) keeps the dot products from growing with dimension and pushing the softmax into saturated regions where gradients vanish.
+Attention has a softer inductive bias than convolution, which is why transformers need either large datasets or added structure (for example the patch grid and locality of vision transformers, or hybrid convolutional stems) to match convolutional sample efficiency on vision tasks.
 The general principle is a tradeoff: stronger biases mean better generalization on matching tasks and worse flexibility when the assumptions fail.

 213.3.3 3.3 Choosing the Right Bias